StudentAffairsUWM/Laravel-Shibboleth-Service-Provider/README.md

 Shibboleth Authentication for Laravel

+It is suggested to always use the version tagged as they are proven to work and stable.
+We will likely remove all old tags onces 1.0.0 is released to avoid clutter.

 Include the follwoing in your composer.json file and run composer update or install if it's a new project.

 <pre><code>{